Resources > Civic icons and images

 You’ll notice that the icon folders contain several subfolders – each with a different file type.
 Each image file type is suited for a particular purpose, so be sure to select the file format that fits your use.

-• TIF files work well for making posters and large-size documents because they can be scaled large without pixilation or distortion.
+• TIF files work well for making posters and large-size documents because they can be scaled large without pixelation or distortion.

 • JPG files are well suited for use in printed materials and Word documents.
 JPGs will become pixelated if scaled too large.